Skip to main content

 By default, runtime will look for the configuration file, to decide which connectors to load and how to configure them.

-The minimal viable configuration requires at least the Iggy credentials, to create 2 separate instances of producer & consumer connections and the state directory path where source connectors can store their optional state.
+The minimal viable configuration requires at least the Iggy credentials to create 2 separate instances of producer & consumer connections, the state directory path where source connectors can store their optional state, and the connectors.config_dir setting that specifies the directory containing individual connector configuration files.

 [iggy]